scorpido74/azure-docs.nl-nl/articles/aks/kubernetes-helm.md

 $ helm repo update

 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "stable" chart repository Update Complete. ⎈ Happy Helming!⎈
+...Successfully got an update from the "ingress-nginx" chart repository ...Successfully got an update from the "stable" chart repository Update Complete. ⎈ Happy Helming!⎈
 ```